-The best thing you can do to help improve your indoor air quality is to remove pollutants from your home whenever possible.
+The best thing you can do to help improve your indoor air quality is to remove pollutants from your home.
 Household clutter, moldy or dirty objects, unsealed chemicals, and even improperly maintained household items can all be sources of harmful or even dangerous contaminants.
 In fact, the EPA has found that exposure to so-called Volatile Organic Compounds (VOCs) and other contaminants can be up to 2-5 times higher indoors than out.

 Let in the Fresh Air